On the left is a 2D floor plan of a house.

 He basically wanted the ability to plan and furnish his new home via the software.

-Since the house will be empty to begin with, the software will help by allowing him to place the furnitures according to the actual layout of his home.
+Since the house will be empty, to begin with, the software will help by allowing him to place the furniture according to the actual layout of his home.

-I gave the application a try according the the floor plan above, and this is the outcome of it.
+I gave the application a try according to the floor plan above, and this is the outcome of it.

 3D View of the Dry Kitchen